Mathematics

 By achieving these aims, our children will leave our school as knowledgeable, skilful and confident mathematicians ready for the next phase of their learning.

-In the EYFS, believe that maths is an integral part of our children’s daily diet and give them a wide range of experiences and opportunities to apply their mathematical skills.
-In Reception, teachers plan from the White Rose Hub scheme of progression to support the teaching of mathematics.
+In the EYFS maths is an integral part of our children’s daily diet and provides them a wide range of experiences and opportunities to apply their mathematical skills.
+In Reception, teachers plan from the Mastering Number programme alongside the White Rose Hub scheme of progression to support the teaching of mathematics.

-The way we structure our lessons ensures a more consistent approach to teaching maths, a greater emphasis on the sequence of learning, a better use of open ended investigational type questions and the continued development of mathematical pedagogy.
+The way we structure our lessons ensures a consistent approach to teaching maths, an emphasis on the sequence of learning, the use of open ended investigational type questions and the continued development of mathematical pedagogy.
 There is a key focus on developing reasoning and problem solving skills.

-The mastery approach at Horn’s Mill ensures that there is a greater expectation on all children, little chance for passive learning as there is a greater emphasis on talking maths, collaborating, exploring and investigating.
-The use of equipment is encouraged and there are always planned opportunities for children to make connections between maths skills from other units.
-We expect all children to reach their full potential.
+The mastery approach at Horn’s Mill ensures a greater expectation on all children and little chance for passive learning, as there is a greater emphasis on talking maths, collaborating, exploring and investigating.
+The use of practical equipment is encouraged and there are always planned opportunities for children to make connections between maths skills from other units.

 The key features of our approach are:

-- The large majority of pupil’s progress through the curriculum content at the same pace.
+1. The large majority of pupils progress through the curriculum content at the same pace.

-- Teaching is underpinned by a small steps philosophy and supported by carefully crafted lessons and resources to foster deep conceptual knowledge.
+2. Teaching is underpinned by a 'small steps' and guided teaching philosophy and supported by carefully crafted lessons and resources to foster deep conceptual knowledge.

-- This avoids cognitive overload in the working memory and enables pupils to focus on new concepts.
+4. Avoidance of 'cognitive overload' in the working memory and enabling pupils to focus on new concepts.

 High Quality Resources

-We use the text book scheme ‘Maths – No Problem!’ in KS1 and KS2 and White Rose Hub resources in Reception.
+We use the text book scheme ‘Maths – No Problem!’ in KS1 and KS2 and the 'Mastering Number' programme alongside the White Rose Hub resources in Reception.
 To ensure children have an enriching mathematics curriculum, teachers carefully use resources to support the delivery of lessons and key mathematical concepts.
 Through the use of these we ensure:

-- At the end of units, we complete low stake assessments to assess children’s learning and identify any gaps there may be.
-We also complete termly assessments using NFER assessment tools to identify misconceptions and next steps.
+1. At the end of units, we complete low stake assessments to assess children’s learning and identify any gaps there may be.
+We also complete annual assessments using NFER assessment tools to identify misconceptions and next steps.

-- A range of pupil math’s books across the school are monitored every term to support staff.
+2. A range of pupil maths books across the school are monitored every term to support staff.

-- Regular learning walks are completed by the SLT and math’s lead to identify strengths and next steps for members of staff.
+3. Regular learning walks are completed by the SLT and maths lead to identify strengths and next steps for members of staff.

 If you have any questions about maths at Horn’s Mill, or feel you could support this area of the curriculum in any way, please get in touch with Mr Lawrie at alawrie@hornsmill.cheshire.sch.uk